fre5h/VichUploaderSerializationBundle/README.md

 ### Don't make a mistake!

-Additional example of a wrong use of provided annotations to attract your attention.
+Additional example of a **wrong use** of provided annotations to attract your attention.
 Use `@Fresh\VichSerializableField` **only with** the field which is mapped with `@ORM\Column`, because this field is mapped to a database and keeps the name of stored file.
-Don't use the `@Fresh\VichSerializableField` on the field which also mapped with `@Vich\UploadableField`, this is a wrong use and will throw an exception!
+Don't use the `@Fresh\VichSerializableField` with a field which also mapped with `@Vich\UploadableField`, this is a wrong use case and will throw an exception!

 So the next example is the **incorrect** use of provided annotations!
 Don't do so!